Are you working from home? Why not take advantage and travel while working remotely!?

 Pro Tip For Remote Work And Travel

 Don’t be afraid to spend money once you arrive at your destination to make your workspace better for you.
-A good workspace doesn’t only include having a good desk to work at.
+And keep in mind, a good workspace doesn’t only include having a good desk to work at…

 For example, for us, a good workspace includes having quality coffee after lunch.
 Our place we stayed at in Florida didn’t have a way to make good coffee so we bought the place a French Press.
 This wasn’t expensive and also ended up saving us money by being able to buy coffee beans instead of Keurig cups.